thammegowda/ipc0cp/README.md

 ## Overview

-`ipc0cp` is a library that enables efficient data exchange between Python and C++ processes using shared memory for zero-copy inter-process communication.
+`ipc0cp` is a library that enables efficient data exchange between processes (in Python and C++) using shared memory for zero-copy inter-process communication.
 This approach minimizes overhead and maximizes performance when transferring data between processes written in different languages.
+Also included STDIO (not zero-copy) for comparison and convenience.

 ## Features